Venture Philly Group | Philadelphia Realtors

 Beautiful 1861 Townhome in the Heart of Rittenhouse

-1827 Delancey Place presents a rare opportunity to own a historic masterpiece in the heart of Rittenhouse Square.
-Built circa 1861 and thoughtfully updated for modern living, this stately four-bedroom, four-full-bathroom, two-half-bath brick townhouse offers nearly 6,000 square feet of refined elegance on one of Philadelphia’s most distinguished tree-lined blocks.
+1827 Delancey Place presents a rare opportunity to own a historic home in Philadelphia in the heart of Rittenhouse Square.
+Built circa 1861 and thoughtfully updated for modern living, this stately four-bedroom, four-full-bathroom, two-half-bath brick townhouse offers nearly 6,000 square feet of refined elegance on one of the most beautiful streets in Philadelphia—the distinguished, tree-lined Delancey Place.

 Step inside the gracious entry hall and you’ll immediately sense the home’s grandeur—from the soaring ceilings and detailed wainscoting to the ornate fireplace that sets the tone for timeless sophistication.
 Just beyond, an arched hallway leads to a richly paneled drawing room featuring a fireplace, original leaded stained-glass windows, and a full wet bar equipped with a wine fridge, mini fridge, and ice maker—perfect for entertaining.